canadianavenger/ea-pak/README.md

 - `bmp2pak.c` converts the given Windows BMP format image into a `.PAK` image

 ## The PAK File Format
 The PAK Image File format is very basic and actually consists of 2 files.
 The first is the `.PAK` file itself, this holds the raw uncompressed 8 bit image data for a 320x200 image, for a total of 64000 bytes.
-The pixel data is stored in scanline order form the top left to the botto right.
+The pixel data is stored in scanline order form the top left to the bottom right.
 The second is a `.PAL` file that holds the palette data for the image.
 The palette file is 256 entries of 8 bit red, green, and blue, component values, for a total of 768 bytes.

 ```c
 typedef struct {